If you’re here to get the skinny on Mass Income Machines, then you’re on the right review!

 But that’s only because they don’t want their true identity to be exposed by their shameful sales pitch.

 My advice: Never trust anyone who hides behind a false identity online, especially someone who makes ridiculous income claims.

-And yes, you can claim a $37 refund from Clickbank – which are the only two good points about the product and why I can’t fully label it as a scam.
+And you can also claim a $37 refund from Clickbank (which are the only two good points about the product), means I can’t fully label it as a scam.